zejdi/WeatherApp/README.md

 # Weather App

-This is an Android application built with Android Studio.
+This is an Android Application for the Weather

 ---